• Skip to main content

 How to calculate Price earnings to growth ratio – PEG

-Last Modified on August 19, 2021 by CA Bigyan Kumar Mishra
+Last updated on October 20, 2023 by CA Bigyan Kumar Mishra

 Earnings per share or EPS is calculated by taking net profit for common stockholders and dividing it by number of equity shares outstanding.